Updated: 02/2026

 Section 1403).

-DORS Management Role – Approve or disapprove business plans following consultation with the RISE Program contractor (see
+DORS Management Role – DORS Management will approve or disapprove business plans following Business Plan Review committee (see

 Section 1407.07).

-DORS Administrative & Fiscal Services (AFS) Role – The AFS Director shall provide consultation regarding franchises/franchise agreements and shall approve/disapprove business plans involving franchises.
+DORS Administrative & Fiscal Services (AFS) Role – The AFS Director shall provide consultation regarding franchises/franchise agreements and shall approve or disapprove business plans involving franchises.

 1403 Financial Standards